josh-uaaa/While_Learning/Full_Stack/Building_Interactive_Websites/README.md

 :green_square: **Building Interactive Websites -** Add JavaScript to a website for interactivity.
 Describe what the Document Object Model (DOM) is and explain what DOM Events are.
 Create forms using HTML and validate them using JavaScript.

-:yellow_square: **Portfolio Project -** A portfolio project to mark the completion of the Web Development Foundations module.
+:yellow_square: **Portfolio Project -** A portfolio project to mark the completion of the Web Development Foundations and Building Interactive Websites modules.
 It is a simple, static personal portfolio website using ``HTML``, ``CSS``, and JavaScript for some interactivity.